Revisiting the workplace pension market

-The staging process and phasing in of minimum contribution levels are now complete, however this doesn’t mean the opportunity for advisers to get involved in this market has come to an end.
-Advisers who’ve been successful in the workplace pension arena often highlight three main areas of opportunity:
+Although the staging process and phasing in of minimum contribution levels finished in 2018, this does not mean the opportunity for advisers to get involved in this market has come to an end.
+Advisers who have been successful in the workplace pension arena often highlight three main areas of opportunity:

 Let’s look briefly at each of these: